My History

 Montana Attorney-at-law, gone back to country roots.

-Just days before the deadline for the 2008 Montana bar exam, I decided it was time to pack up and head back to the state that captured my heart; taking the bar in Montana would allow me to practice law in big sky country.
+Just days before the deadline to register for the bar exam, I decided it was time to pack up and head back to the state that captured my heart; taking the bar in Montana would allow me to practice law in big sky country.
 In October of that year, I moved to the hi-line.
 The Law Office of Carl S. White, a small firm in Havre, had offered me a position as an associate.
 I spent the next year practicing law from Chester to Fort Benton to Malta.
 It was an incredible experience for a small-town southern girl.
 By the following winter, Carl offered me a position as a partner in the firm.
 We planned on beginning the partnership in the spring of 2010.

 Our plans were devastated by Carl’s sudden and unexpected passing in February 2010.
 The death of my mentor and dear friend not only left me heartbroken, but also unemployed.
 That April, I opened my own firm out of pure necessity.
 With only a year and a half of legal practice under my belt, and zero experience running my own business, I began to resent the career I once loved.
-By 2011, I had almost completely wrapped up my law practice, and I became a stay-at-home mom to my then-husband’s infant son, and we moved our family from the hi-line to Livingston, Montana.
+Fate, however, had other plans.
+I ran into my undergrad Business Law professor while purchasing tickets to the MSU homecoming game in the fall of 2011.
+Thus, my career in teaching law began.

-My time spent teaching undergraduate and graduate law classes at Montana State University will always be five of the greatest years of my life.
+My time spent teaching undergraduate and graduate law and business classes at Montana State University will always be five of the greatest years of my life.
 I believed I’d teach law forever, yet once again, life has a funny way of pushing one down new paths.
 Personal hardship and heartache opened the door to rediscovering my passion for practicing law; teaching was no longer a sufficient substitute for the practice itself.

 While sitting in my truck after taking pictures of the courthouse in Dillon, Montana, I found an ad to purchase the law practice of a retiring local attorney.
-A couple of visits, phone calls, and emails later, I’d not only bought the practice in Dillon; I’d also purchased my home sweet home.
+A couple of visits, phone calls, and emails later, I’d not only bought the practice in Dillon; I’d also purchased my home sweet home.In August of 2017, I made the move to Dillon, along with my menagerie of rescue pets.
+It was time for this attorney to come out of her ‘early retirement’ and offer legal services to Beaverhead and surrounding counties.

 –Marta Farmer